Jinjiarui/STARec/README.md

 Jiarui Jin, Xianyu Chen, Weinan Zhang, Junjie Huang, Ziming Feng, Yong Yu. </br>
 [WWW 2022](https://arxiv.org/pdf/2202.03097.pdf)

-This repository also hosts our extended work, which is in submission to ACM TORS.

 ### References
 If you find this work helpful in your research, please consider citing the following paper.
 The bibtex are listed below:
 ```bibtex